a5medashraf/Fake-Currency-Detection-Using-Digital-Image-Processing/README.md

 5. Apply Edge-based segmentation
 <img src="xyyz.JPG" alt="Image" width="620px" height="auto">

-There are more details about the methodology illustrated in the presentation file.
+There are More details about the methodology illustrated in the presentation file.

 ### Results

+According to human observation and testing the program has a **good** result.
+However, more data are required to be apple to measure the error using a **metric** and to better **tune the Thresholds**.

+### How to use it

+just download the code.py file and import the required libraries and run it on the python editor.

 ### References
 - https://www.researchgate.net/publication/365977982_COUNTERFEIT_CURRENCY_DETECTION_USING_IMAGE_PROCESSING